-Hardide nanostructured tungsten carbide coatings have been approved by Airbus, BAE Systems and Leonardo Helicopters.
+Hardide nanostructured tungsten carbide coatings have been approved by Airbus, BAE Systems, Leonardo Helicopters and Lockheed Martin.
 They can vary in hardness (typically 400 - 1600 Hv) and thickness (typically 50 - 100 microns) depending on the application and all can coat internal as well as external surfaces and complex geometries.

 Hard Chrome, Cadmium and HVOF Replacement